The Best Friends Podcast

 Introduction Episode: Welcome to the Best Friends Podcast.
 This short trailer gives you a preview of what we have planned for future episodes.

-Jon has been involved with Best Friends since 2004 beginning as a volunteer with No More Homeless Pets in Utah.
-Since he started as a fulltime employee in 2007, he has worked in various roles, from social media, web, policy work, to innovation and technology.
+Jon has been involved with Best Friends since 2005 beginning as a volunteer with No More Homeless Pets in Utah.
+Since he started as a full-time employee in 2007, he has worked in various roles, from advocacy, social media, web, policy, innovation, and technology.

 director, national no-kill leadership advancement